 Approximate driving time from Richmond: 2 hours

-What to do while you’re there: Because Sandbride is close to Virginia Beach’s larger attractions like museums, theme parks and historic sites, there’s no shortage of activities.
+What to do while you’re there: Because Sandbridge is close to Virginia Beach’s larger attractions like museums, theme parks, and historic sites, there’s no shortage of activities.
 If you’d prefer to stay a little closer to home, take advantage of the many local shops, restaurants, fishing excursions, golf courses and nearby parks like Back Bay National Wildlife Refuge and False Cape State Park.